leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 2. Naturally, there are critics of Philip's work, with Nassim Taleb being a particularly outspoken one.
 Both have published books and tweeted about their work, if you're interested in digging in further.
 3. I'm not saying you should change your mind all the time.
 But it is remarkable the number of people who will claim they have 'strong opinions, weakly held' that also can't say the last time they've had a change in opinion.
 4. Emphasis on *think*.
 Most people, myself included, are bad at knowing what's best for ourselves.
 5. For further reading, check out [this medium post](https://medium.com/@NataliMorad/how-to-be-an-adult-kegans-theory-of-adult-development-d63f4311b553 "medium") that was the highest ranking search result.
-I can't find the original papers and am annoyed.
+I can't find the original papers and am annoyed by that.